ceri-num/fa-projinfo/game-engine/networld-outline.md

 This functionality cover a framework for the team of developers.

-- Developers can communicate with others (discord, ...)
+- Developers can communicate with others (discord, ...) - DONE
 - A developer can share a working directory (git, gitlab, ...)
   1. Identification sur gviper (le gitlab de l'école)
   1. Création d'un groupe avec référence à la couleur (exemple: Pink-Panter)